Former Minnesota cop charged in shooting of Black motorist - WTMJ

 Brooklyn Center announced a curfew of 10 p.m.
 Wednesday — the fourth night in a row that the city has taken that action.
 Elliott, the mayor, urged people to protest without violence, saying “your voices have been heard.”

-By 7:30 p.m., a crowd of a few hundred demonstrators had gathered outside the Brooklyn Center police headquarters for a fourth, tense night.
-Video showed one protester carrying the head of a fake pig on a pole near a fence outside the heavily guarded station while police monitored the crowd from the structure’s rooftop.
+As night fell, several hundred demonstrators had gathered outside the Brooklyn Center police headquarters for a fourth, tense night.
+Video showed several protesters carrying Black Lives Matter banners and one demonstrator with a fake pig’s head hoisted on a pole near a metal fence surrounding the station.
+Police monitored the growing crowd from the structure’s rooftop.

+“Say his name!
+Daunte Wright!” demonstrators chanted under a mix of snow and rain.

+Shortly after 9 p.m., police announced over a loudspeaker that the protest was an unlawful assembly and ordered people to disperse.

 Outside Potter’s home in Champlin, north of Brooklyn Center, concrete barricades and tall metal fencing had been set up and police cars were in the driveway.
 After Floyd’s death last year, protesters demonstrated several times at the home of Derek Chauvin, the former Minneapolis officer now on trial in Floyd’s death.